-Sportswriter Tommy Holmes, on the day of Ruth’s funeral, said, “Some 20 years ago, I stopped talking about the Babe for the simple reason that I realized that those who had never seen him didn’t believe me.”
+Sportswriter Tommy Holmes, on the day of Ruth’s funeral in 1948, said, “Some 20 years ago, I stopped talking about the Babe for the simple reason that I realized that those who had never seen him didn’t believe me.”

 If you’ve seen Ken Burns’ Baseball documentary, you may remember the segment of the 1967 Red Sox.
 One sportswriter said that in the final 2 weeks of the season, Yaz may have had the best 2 weeks of any baseball player ever had.
 His WAR that year was 12.5 – and is the reason the Red Sox made the postseason.

 In the final 12 games of the Red Sox 1967 season, there was a virtual 4-way tie for first place.
 Yaz hit .523, with 23 hits, 5 home runs, and 16 RBIs.
 He went 4 for 4 in the final game – capping his magical triple crown season that also included making the All-Star team, winning a Gold Glove in left field and an OPS of 1.040 – all as a 27-year-old.

 Although Hornsby doesn’t have the name recognition of Babe Ruth, he was the National League’s nightmare for a decade.
 From 1919 to 1929 he tore it up.
 Leading the league in hitting 7 times.
 But 1924 was the crescendo for the then 28-year-old.